 AI strategy

-The Sectoral Conference has dealt with other issues such as the Artificial Intelligence Strategy 2024.
+The Sectoral Conference addressed other issues such as the Artificial Intelligence Strategy 2024.